mmottl/ocaml-prog-pats/README.md

 implements monads by showing how we can obtain one from an arrow supporting arrow application and vice versa, thus proving their equivalence in terms of expressive power.

+### Functor instantiation

+The example in directory `functor_inst` demonstrates how to use the Camlp4 preprocessor together with its standard `Camlp4MacroParser` to instantiate module functors at compile time.
+This only works within modules, not across module files, for obvious reasons.
+Instantiating functors at compile time can yield substantial performance improvements.

+You can build the fully documented code using:

+    :::sh
+    ocamlbuild functor_inst.native

 ---------------------------------------------------------------------------